Hassan-Ibrahim-1/terrain/README.md

 Terrain generation using fractal brownian motion with some water.

 ## Build instructions
-Make sure you have zig 0.14 installed and that you have assimp, glfw and libjpeg installed on your system and then run
+Make sure you have zig 0.14 assimp, glfw and libjpeg installed on your system and then run
 `zig build run`